PrincetonUniversity/gpudash/README.md

 #### 4. Download gpudash

 `gpudash` is a pure Python code.
-It's only dependency is the `blessed` Python package.
+Its only dependency is the `blessed` Python package.
 On Ubuntu Linux, this can be installed with:

 ```bash
 $ apt-get install python-blessed